n123git/YWSaveEditor/README.md

    - Modify Yo-kai, inventory, key items, currencies (money, JP, BP/KP, GP), team, medals, and much, much more.
    - Built-in hex editor via `Dev Mode`.
 (If you don't know what this is, you don't need it)
    - Illegal value detection and suggestion.
-   - Config file and libs to make macros with (no i'm not going to make a version for python)
+   - Config file
+   - An API to programatically interact with it :>
 -  **Modding Support**: Built with modularity in mind — ideal for custom Yo-kai, future expansion etc.
    - Easily customize parsing logic, field definitions, or UI components.
 -  **Fast & Efficient**: Optimized for laziness, and no speed — even on 3DS hardware.